appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ## Overview

+Apache Kafka is a powerful-distributed event streaming platform.
+Kafka itself provides a command-line interface (CLI) and APIs for interacting with Kafka topics, producers, and consumers.
+Kafka's command-line interface (CLI) and APIs can be complex and difficult to use like creating and configuring topics, managing partitions etc. It's harder to get real-time updates about the state of your Kafka cluster.
+You would need to continuously run commands or scripts to get this information.
+Here, Kafka UI simplifies the management and monitoring of Kafka clusters.
+It is also possible to create topics, produce or consume messages from the UI.

-Apache Kafka is a powerful-distributed event streaming platform where Kafka Connect Cluster is a framework for building connectors to integrate Kafka with other systems.
+You can also manage Kafka Connect Clusters and Connectors from the UI.
+Kafka Connect Cluster is a framework for building connectors to integrate Kafka with other systems.
 It makes it simple to quickly define connectors that move large collections of data in and out of Kafka.
 Kafka Connect can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.

-Kafka ACL(Access Control List) is like a set of rules that say who is allowed to do specific things.
+User management in Kafka is a necessity for maintaining a secure, efficient, and compliant data processing environment.
+It allows you to control who can access your Kafka resources, what they can do with them, and track their activity.
+With Kafka ACLs (Access Control Lists), you can specify which operations (read, write, create, delete) a user can perform on a specific resource (topic, consumer group, cluster).
+This helps prevent unauthorized actions on your Kafka resources.
 For example, an ACL might say that `User:alice` can send messages to a certain topic, while `User:bob` can only read messages from that topic.
 So, Kafka's ACLs help manage and restrict what different users or applications are allowed to do with the brokers in the system, ensuring that only the right people can perform specific actions.
+It is possible to manage Kafka Users and list ACLs from Kafka UI.

+Overall, a Kafka UI simplifies the management and monitoring of Kafka clusters, making it easier for developers, administrators, and operators to work with Kafka.
+It provides a visual representation of the Kafka ecosystem, allowing you to perform administrative tasks, monitor performance, and troubleshoot issues more efficiently.

 There are a few open source Kafka UI.
 We are using `Provectus UI for Apache Kafka` in this blog.
 It simplifies the management and monitoring of multiple Kafka clusters.
 It provides a user-friendly interface to manage Kafka clusters, topics, Kafka Connect Clusters and ACLs etc. It has lots of features like,
 * `Configuration wizard` — configure your Kafka clusters right in the UI